django/deps/draft/XXXX-dissolve-core.rst

    mailing list to announce an election.

 2. As soon as the election is announced, registration of voters will open.
-Any member of the Framework team may register to vote in the election; members must register for each election in which they wish to participate.
+Any member of the Framework team who has not previously registered to vote may do so.
 The registration form and roll of voters will be overseen by the DSF Board.
 The DSF Board may challenge and reject the registration of voters it believes are registering in bad faith.

 3. Registration of voters will close two weeks after the announcement of the election.
 At that point, registration of candidates will